-With the onset of the cannabis industry there has spurred many designs of packaging of cannabis products in many different forms.
-From plastic bags and pouches, plastic cases, cardboard cases, and metal boxes.
-Notable requirements for cannabis packaging include ‘child-resistant’, moisture control, air tight, aroma-proof, portability, light-weight, easy to use, reuse (or repurpose), recyclable, environmentally safe, and branding (or ease of labeling).
+The development of the cannabis industry has spurred many packaging designs for cannabis products in many different forms.
+From plastic bags and pouches, plastic cases, cardboard cases, to metal boxes.
+Notable requirements for cannabis packaging include child-resistant; moisture control; air tight; aroma-proof; portable; light-weight; easy to use, reuse or repurpose; recyclable; environmentally safe, and ease of labeling.

 Regarding the other ‘desirable’ requirements, plastic containers are better moisture and air barriers (and consequently aroma barrier) than cardboard as paper products are more permeable.
 Even the plastic (or polymer) coating that is sometimes incorporated onto the cardboard package is thin and does not offer the same long-term protection of a plastic package.

 The light-weight of food grade polypropylene over cardboard is a plus for ‘portability’.
-Also affecting portability is the ability to design corner radii in the plastic container, whereas, cardboard containers need sharp corners (in order to maintain some sort of mechanical integrity), and that can be uncomfortable when in your pockets.
-The rigid food grade polypropylene container can protect your product better during portable uses, in that, it can fit into your pant pockets without crushing your cannabis product.
+Also affecting portability is the ability to design rounded corner radii in the plastic container.
+Cardboard containers, on the other hand, need sharp corners in order to maintain some sort of mechanical integrity, and that can be uncomfortable when in your pockets.
+The rigid food grade polypropylene container can protect your product better during portable uses because it can fit into your pant pockets without crushing your cannabis product.
 Ever see what happens to a cigarette pack after it has been in your pant pocket for a while?
 The CRATIV Packaging cases were designed for ease of portability and will protect your cannabis product.

-Now what about that ever present argument on which is better for the environment.
+Now what about that ever-present argument on which is better for the environment?
 There has been much discussion on what is the better material when considering the effects on the environment.
 It has been assumed that paper-based products are more environmentally “friendly” than plastic-based products.
 But is that really the case?
-The EPA has stated that it requires large amounts of energy, water, and chemicals, and can emit toxic and hazardous chemicals into the air and water.
+The EPA has stated that paper products require large amounts of energy, water, and chemicals to create, and can emit toxic and hazardous chemicals into the air and water.
 Converting hard wood into paper requires a resource-heavy pulping process.
 The UK’s environmental agency determined in its life cycle analysis (LCA) pulping process to be significantly worse than plastic when considering the impact on human health and eco-toxicity.

 Much has been published on plastic versus paper, and let me enlighten you on the facts: